katanpink/gameApp/readme.md

 # Project Title
-Smoke
+Vape

 ## Description
-Smoke is an all in one game browser for searching for and displaying games!
-Smokes library allows users to see game titles and prices.
+Vape is an all in one game browser for searching for and displaying games!
+Vapes library allows users to see game titles and prices.

 ## Getting Started

+Download the Vape repository onto your machine to begin vaping!

 ### Dependencies

-* Describe any prerequisites, libraries, OS version, etc., needed before installing program.
-* ex.
-Windows 10
+#Node.Js
+#Express.Js
+#Body-Parser

 ### Installing

-* How/where to download your program
-* Any modifications needed to be made to files/folders
+#Copy the Repository onto your machine.

 ### Executing program